-We are subject to the risks involved with real estate and real estate-related debt instruments.
+We are subject to the risks involved with real estate and real estate and real estate and real estate instruments.
 These include, among others, the risks normally associated with changes in the general economic climate, changes in the mortgage market, changes in tax laws, interest rate levels, and the availability of financing.